 There is a considerably higher exposure to ionising radiation that increases the risk of developing a malignancy, so we should all be able to justify why any CBCT is being used, even if you are prescribing the imaging to be taken elsewhere.
 In some jurisdictions there is now a legal requirement to record this justification in writing.
-Members in those (countries/markets) report that this means they are more careful to consider both the benefits and the risks associated with CBCT.
+Members in those markets report that this means they are more careful to consider both the benefits and the risks associated with CBCT.
 As a result, they have reduced the numbers of CBCT images they take, reducing the amount of exposure to ionising radiation.

-If you are responsible for assessing the resulting image, you should ensure that you can demonstrate that you have suitable training for this and make a written record of the assessment.
+If you are responsible for assessing the resulting image, you should ensure that you can demonstrate that you have the suitable training, as recommended by the European Commission's guidelines1 and European Academy of DentoMaxilloFacial Radiology (EADMFR).2 A report on the assessment of the image should be recorded in writing.
 There are enormous amounts of information to be gleaned from these images and the person reviewing the slices has the responsibility to check for pathology in all those slices - even at sites distant to the area of interest.